vhnam/simple-rag/README.md

 ### Running Migrations

 Database migrations are handled automatically by the application on startup.
-The `MigrationService` ensures the database schema is up to date.
+The `MigrationService` ensures the database schema is up to date, including:

+- Recipe entity tables
+- User and authentication tables
+- RBAC tables (roles, permissions, user-roles, role-permissions)
+- Default role and permission seeding (viewer and admin roles)

+## API Endpoints

+### Health Checks

+- `GET /health` - Comprehensive health check (database, memory, disk)
+- `GET /health/liveness` - Simple liveness probe
+- `GET /health/readiness` - Readiness check with database connectivity

+### Authentication

+- `POST /auth/sync` - Sync user from Auth0 (creates user if new, assigns default 'viewer' role)

+### RAG

+- `POST /rag/query` - Query recipes using RAG (requires authentication and appropriate permissions)

+## RBAC System

+The application includes a Role-Based Access Control (RBAC) system:

+### Default Roles

+- **viewer**: Can view recipes (default role for new users)
+- **admin**: Full access to all features

+### Permissions

+- `recipes:read` - Can read recipes
+- `recipes:create` - Can create recipes
+- `recipes:update` - Can update recipes
+- `recipes:delete` - Can delete recipes
+- `recipes:all` - Full access to all recipe operations (assigned to admin role)

+New users are automatically assigned the `viewer` role upon first authentication.

 ## Troubleshooting